 What is the Matrix-Five Youth Technology Academy?

-Matrix-Five Youth Technology Academy is an academy that teaches virtual world technology, coding, and development to today’s youth in an actual virtual world.
+An academy that teaches virtual world technology, coding and development to today’s youth in an actual virtual world.
+Learn Virtual World Technology while having fun !

 What are the ages of the students of the academy?

-Middle School and High School, approximately 10-18 years old.
+Middle School and High School.
+Approximately 10-18 years of age.

 - Mouse with middle wheel